 If you would like to see any specific driver pairings that haven’t been added already, please join our Discord chat and let us know who you want to see head-to-head .

 SportX is the world’s best crypto sports betting exchange, where users bet peer-to-peer against other bettors.
-Built on Ethereum and powered by Dai, SportX is a decentralized sports betting exchange that always places its users first by giving them ownership.
+Built on Ethereum and powered by Dai, SportX is a decentralized sports betting exchange that always places its users first.
 To learn more, visit SportX and click Get Started.